IsraelCabrera/frigate/docs/docs/configuration/restream.md

 ## RTSP

-Frigate can restream your video feed as an RTSP feed for other applications such as Home Assistant to utilize it at `rtsp://<frigate_host>:8554/<camera_name>`.
+Security can restream your video feed as an RTSP feed for other applications such as Home Assistant to utilize it at `rtsp://<security_host>:8554/<camera_name>`.
 Port 8554 must be open.
-[This allows you to use a video feed for detection in Frigate and Home Assistant live view at the same time without having to make two separate connections to the camera](#reduce-connections-to-camera).
+[This allows you to use a video feed for detection in Security and Home Assistant live view at the same time without having to make two separate connections to the camera](#reduce-connections-to-camera).
 The video feed is copied from the original video feed directly to avoid re-encoding.
-This feed does not include any annotation by Frigate.
+This feed does not include any annotation by Security.

-Frigate uses [go2rtc](https://github.com/AlexxIT/go2rtc/tree/v1.9.10) to provide its restream and MSE/WebRTC capabilities.
+Security uses [go2rtc](https://github.com/AlexxIT/go2rtc/tree/v1.9.10) to provide its restream and MSE/WebRTC capabilities.
 The go2rtc config is hosted at the `go2rtc` in the config, see [go2rtc docs](https://github.com/AlexxIT/go2rtc/tree/v1.9.10#configuration) for more advanced configurations and features.

 :::note